erikras/react-redux-universal-hot-example/README.md

 <a href="https://github.com/halt-hammerzeit/webpack-isomorphic-tools">Webpack-isomorphic-tools</a> to allow require() work for statics both on client and server.</dd>

   <dt>SEO</dt>
-  <dd>This project supports SEO for search engines even whithout support indexing of JavaScript content, thanks to server-side rendering.</dd>
+  <dd>This project supports SEO for search engines even without support indexing of JavaScript content, thanks to server-side rendering.</dd>
 </dl>

 ## Installation